Guidelines for applying to The Dodge Family Fund

 Does not makes grants to individuals, or organizations engaging in electoral politics, lobbying for legislation, or planning to use the grant funds for religious purposes.

-At the present time, does not make grants to programs outside the US, to constructing or renovating facilities, or to capital campaigns.
+At the present time, does not make grants to programs based outside the US, to constructing or renovating facilities, or to capital campaigns.

 Prefers to support organizations with income under $1 million per year that exhibit flexibility in developing and